SystemsApproach/ops/arch.rst

 subsystems shown in :numref:`Figure %s <fig-aether>` is actually deployed in a logical Kubernetes cluster on a commodity cloud.
 The same is true for AMP.
 Aether’s centralized components are able to run in Google Cloud Platform, Microsoft Azure, and Amazon’s AWS.
-They also run as an emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptop.
+They can also run as an emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptops.

 To be clear, Kubernetes adopts generic terminology, such as “cluster” and “service”, and gives it a very specific meaning.
 In